 Central facilities are available for students, including computers, a colour printer, photocopier and scanner.
 You’ll get an initial print credit and data is unlimited.
 Need specialist software like CAD for your design subjects?
 We have it covered!

 There is fast and reliable internet access available through a wireless network, in tutorial rooms and your own room.
 The College portal and app also keeps residents well-resourced and up to date with the latest news and opportunities.

 Active body, active mind.
 St Hilda’s has a modern on-site gym so you can keep fit and healthy.
 It’s equipped with weight stations, bench presses, treadmills, exercise bikes, steppers and rowing machines.
 We also offer you a membership at the University of Melbourne gym as part of our service.
 What's not to love?

 The College has dedicated study spaces with 12 tutorial rooms available in the Miller Academic Centre, where your personalised timetable of 'tutes' will be held.
 Invaluable during SWOTVAC, these tute rooms are available most of the day and you are welcome to utilise them for private study or group assignments.
 An additional 7 tutorial rooms will be added this year, next to the College library, which is open 24/7!

-The Junior Common or JCR, also provides a large space for many exciting student events, such as faculty dinners and breakfasts.
+The Junior Common or JCR, also provides a large space for many exciting student events, such as Faculty Dinners.

 St Hilda's College is a living community and residential college on campus at the University of Melbourne.